We Tried the Most Popular Fast-Food Burritos & This Is the Best!

 Whatever it is that keeps us so invested in the Tex-Mex dish, one thing's for sure—the burrito won't be going out of style any time soon.
 The dish is endlessly adored nationwide and perhaps the best evidence of that is the sheer number of fast-food chains constructed around the burrito concept.
 From Taco Bell to Chipotle, fast-food chains are battling it out every day in an effort to become the one true home of our nation's best burrito.

 We set out on a mission to decide which is in the lead.
 After looking into top menu staples of several popular fast-food burrito chains, we took to our delivery apps to pit our choices against each other.
 Here is the official ranking for the best fast-food burrito—keep this list handy next time the urge to indulge strikes.
-For more, check out the 6 Most Anticipated Fast-Food Menu Items Launching This Year.
+(If you're in the mood for a burger, check out We Tried Every Burger at McDonald's & This Is the Best.)

 Qdoba's Chicken Burrito